RamezHamdiSaeed/MyFlutterReference/README.md

 - understanding the basics of flutter
 - organize the code in a way that is easy to read and maintain
 - keep digging into the flutter framework especially the widgets
+- use different color systems like RGBO ARGB HEX (const Color()), and names